reinterpretcat/vrp/doc/src/examples/pragmatic/reload.md

 # Reload

 These examples demonstrates how to use vehicle reload feature which is designed to overcome vehicle capacity limitation.
+Essentially, reload is a place where vehicle can unload `static` pickups and load new `static` deliveries.
+Here, static correspond to `static demand` concept which is defined via standalone pickup or delivery jobs, not by single pickup and delivery job.

 ## Same location reload